mongodb/docs/source/includes/driver-remove-indexes-tabs.rst

          Where the value of ``nIndexesWas`` reflects the number of indexes *before* removing this index.

-         For :ref:`text <index-feature-text>` indexes, pass the index name to the :method:`db.collection.dropIndex()` method.
+         For :ref:`text <index-type-text>` indexes, pass the index name to the :method:`db.collection.dropIndex()` method.
 See :ref:`drop-text-index`
          for details.